Schedule Changes and Course Withdrawals 1.202

-Students making changes to their class schedule after registering may make those changes online at http://elgin.edu/portal or in the Registration Center.
-Students may make changes in their schedule until 11:59 pm the day before a class meets for the first time in the second week during fall and spring semesters.
-During summer session, changes may be made until 11:59 pm the day before the second class meeting.
-Students may register for an online course by 11:59 pm the day before the section starts.
+Students making changes to their class schedule after registering may make those changes online at http://www.elgin.edu/portal or in the Registration Center.
+Students may make changes in their schedule until 11:59pm the day before a class meets for the first time in the second week during fall and spring semesters.
+During summer session, changes may be made until 11:59pm the day before the second class meeting.
+For online courses, students may make schedule changes until 11:59pm the day before the section starts.

 Changes which can be made during this time include adding classes, dropping one class and adding another, and changing sections of the same course.
 Changes will be made only if space for effective instruction is available.

 Once the semester starts, courses dropped during the timeframe described above will result in a grade of Z. The Z grade carries no academic penalty and is not used in the calculation of the student’s grade point average.
 The Z grade will be used in the calculation of financial aid attempts.
 The Z grade does not apply to online courses because schedule changes are not permitted after 11:59pm the day before the class begins.